Get estimate

 Usually companies that use POC want to find out whether their idea is feasible.
 An innovative idea always creates uncertainty and, thus, may require testing.
 The same applied to developing a solution similar to an existing one at low cost.
 The competitors idea could have been implemented with higher investment than you have.
 That is why, it is better to use a POC approach to check your idea viability.

-A concept proofing is not a necessary part of a development process.
-Still, I recommend it in case you have technical points that need to be solved beforehand.
+Concept proofing is not a necessary part of the development process.
+Still, I recommend it if you have technical points that need to be solved beforehand.

 Prototyping

-Once you get a positive results of the proof of the concept, you can start prototyping.
+Once you get a positive result of the proof of the concept, you can start prototyping.

-Prototyping definition in software engineering refers to the strategy that allows to see how the product will look like after developing.
+Prototyping definition in software engineering refers to the strategy that allows one to see how the product will look after development.

 If a POC is about technical part, a prototyping deals with UI/UX.
 It allows to visualize the way the end-user will interact with your product.
-A purpose of prototype is to make you understand the project workflows and define which features to include in it.
+The purpose of the prototype is to make you understand the project workflows and define which features to include in it.
+Learn more about the differences between UI vs UX design.

-Prototype development process lies in designing a set of web or app screens to make up a model of your product.
+The prototype development process lies in designing a set of web or app screens (if you choose mobile app development) to make up a model of your product.
 It exposes the errors in study and design through the work of project managers.

 Prototyping is about developing an early model of a product that can be tested and reworked until the expected results are achieved.
 As well as a POC, prototyping has a short lifecycle.